Elariti/GD3DGR-grain-matching-demo/README.md

 # GD3DGR: Grain Matching Demo (Phase 1)

 This notebook demonstrates keypoint detection and matching between two views using SIFT.
-These "grains" form the starting point of the Grain-to-Gaussian mapping pipeline proposed in GD3DGR.
+These "grains" form the starting point for the pipeline proposed in GD3DGR.

 ## Files
 - `grain_matching_demo.ipynb`: Run this in Colab